| CVE |

 | In pppol2tp_create of l2tp_ppp.c, there is a possible use after free due to a race condition.
 This could lead to local escalation of privilege with System execution privileges needed.
 User interaction is not needed for exploitation.Product: AndroidVersions: Android kernelAndroid ID: A-186777253References: Upstream kernel |

-| In all Android releases from CAF using the Linux kernel, a race condition potentially exists in the ioctl handler of a sound driver. |
+| In all Android releases from CAF using the Linux kernel, time-of-check Time-of-use (TOCTOU) Race Conditions exist in several TZ APIs. |